covscript/covscript/docs/System_Environment.md

 **Environment Variable**: `COVSCRIPT_DEBUG`

-Controls the behaviour of defensive runtime guards (for example destroying an unfinished fiber, or a non-empty function value stack at program entry).
+Controls the behaviour of defensive runtime guards (for example destroying an unfinished fiber, a non-empty function value stack at program entry, or a structure finalizer that throws during teardown).
 The value is case-insensitive; an unset or unknown value defaults to `warning`.

 | Value | Behaviour |
 | :-- | :-- |